 And the myth that African women lack agency?
 Or are weak?
 Or docile?
 Oya come and read this:

 Cleopatra, Moremi Ajasoro, Iyeki Emotan Uwaraye, Efunsetan Aniwura, Queen Amina of Zazzau, Inikpi of Igalaland, Taytu Betul, Funmilayo Ransome-Kuti, Queen Nzinga, Omu Okwei of Osomari (Felicia Ifeoma Ekejiuba), Aba women’s Riot, Lagos Market women’s riot and the Dahomey N’Nonmiton (a Fon all-female military regiment).

 If you don’t know who these people are or what I am talking about, shame on all the education systems in the world.
-Our history is a fact that happened no matter what you have heard, I dare you to act like it.
+African history is a fact that happened no matter what you have heard, I dare you to act like it.
 I dare you to find out who we have been.
 Then you will know who we may become.

 Answer me these questions:

 Where was the ancient and beautiful city with street lamps lighted with palm oil?

 Who was the first person to climb Mt Kilimanjaro?

 We need to be aware that schools set up by the colonial powers were primarily set up to enable communication between the coloniser and the colonised.
 In that sense they were mainly centres of instruction.
 However, they have gradually become educational institutions, though educational content in many African curricular still retains vast vestiges of post-coloniality.
 This the point of the questions I asked above.
 We are not the centre of our own education system.